NoriKaneshige/PDB_ZINC_SCRAPER/README.md

 Here, you can type one of 4 commands shown in the terminal.
 Let's explore Zinc to get molecule information and do simple query.

 Please type **Zinc** and hit enter (case insensitive).
 You will be asked about how many pages you want to scrape in Zinc.
 Here, you can scrape as many as you want, but **please type 1 for now** because it turned out that scraping takes a lot of time.
 To demonstrate, I input 3 to scrape 3 pages from Zinc.
 The result is shown below.
 In this case, data of page 1 and 2 was already in cache, but the program made a request for page 3.
-If a compound has complete data to make an instance, the instance will be created and will be stored into Compound table in the database, si508_final_project.
+If a compound has complete data to make an instance, new instance will be created and will be stored into Compound table in the database, si508_final_project.

 ![Image of terminal](https://github.com/NoriKaneshige/SI508-FinalProject/blob/master/display2.png)